Chapter 7 Beyond Linear Models: Q-Learning with Random Forest Function Approximation in R

 # Display plots

-# Feature importance analysis
+# Feature importance (if model exists)

 if (!is.null(rf_result$model)) {